dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 #### View the Pelorus measurements

-After a couple of minutes you should see at least one measurement for **Lead Time for Change** and **Deployment Frequency** in the Grafana dasboard, like in the following image:
+After a couple of minutes you should see at least one measurement for **Lead Time for Change** and **Deployment Frequency** in the Grafana dashboard, like in the following image:

 > **Note:** If the time elapsed from your `mongo-persistent` deployment is higher then **5 minutes**, you may want to adjust different relative time range <span style="color:red">⓵</span> e.g. **Last 3 hours**s.